pangpang20/docs.getdbt.com/website/docs/reference/global-configs/logs.md

   dbt --log-level debug run
   ```

-- Setting the `LOG_LEVEL` to none will disable logs from being sent to either the console or file logs.
+- Setting the `LOG_LEVEL` to `none` will disable information from being sent to either the console or file logs.

   ```text
   dbt --log-level none